RADAR-base/MongoDb-Sink-Connector/README.md

     ./gradlew clean build
     ```
-    or you can also download the latest release from [here](https://github.com/RADAR-CNS/MongoDb-Sink-Connector/releases).

 - Follow [Confluent platform Quick start ](http://docs.confluent.io/3.2.0/quickstart.html)to start zookeeper, kafka-server, schema-registry and kafka-rest to easily stream data to a Kafka topic
     ```ini
     # Start zookeeper